alphagov/govuk-design-system/src/patterns/step-by-step-navigation/index.md

 **Department for Transport**<br>
 Get a Blue Badge

-See a full list of [live services using step by step navigation](https://govuk-formats.herokuapp.com/document-types/step-by-step-nav).
+See a full list of [live services using step by step navigation [Heroku]](https://govuk-formats.herokuapp.com/document-types/step-by-step-nav).

 ### Next steps